 AMA in-text citations consist of superscript Arabic numerals to number each of the sources in your text.
-The sources are numbered consecutively, and these in turnrefer to the sources listed on the "References" page at the end of your paper.
+The sources are numbered consecutively, and these in turnrefer to the sources listed on the References page at the end of your paper.

 AMA does not require that you use author names in the text, but you may use author names as long as they are followed by the numbered citations.
 Use last names only.

-Two to Six Authors: Place a comma between authors.
+Two to six authors: Place a comma between authors.

-More Than Six Authors: List the first three authors followed by et al.
+More than six authors: List the first three authors followed by et al.

-Place a comma after the editors' names and add eds.
+Editors instead of authors: Place a comma after the editors' names and add eds.
 End with a period.

 No authors: Start with the title of the item (book, article, web resource)